Free Shipping in Ireland for Orders over €50. 0 items | Login

-My home is in the lush countryside of East Clare in the west of Ireland beside Lough Derg and many forest walks.
-I live there with my husband, two young sons, cat, dog,rabbits, chickens and adopted donkeys.
+My home is in the lush countryside of East Clare in the west of Ireland beside Lough Derg, where I love to swim and many forest walks.
+I live there with my husband and boys and our various animals.
+On our land we aim to give back to nature and have planted over 300 native Irish trees.

-Behind my house is a spacious workshop, where I create my work.
+Behind my house is my workshop, where I create.
 That’s where the kiln is too.
 My workshop is the site of hand-made items, something I am passionate about: something not mass-produced, but individually made with craftsmanship and care.
 I love experimental texture, mark-making, playing with materials and merging them together in unusual, organic, quirky ways.
 This is why stitch means so much to me — it adds detail, fabric, texture and colour to paper and painted surfaces.
 With my Bernina sewing machine, I can draw anything.
 I love this freedom.

 I grew up in Dublin, and as a child was the messy and creative one in the family.
 As I got older, this messiness joined my imaginative worlds; I loved to draw and became obsessed by patchwork.
 I studied Embroidered Textiles at college.
 Creativity — being in a creative space — has always offered a refuge for me, a space to ward off worries.
 It is a strong urge and force within me.